aaronpkelly/aaronpkelly.github.io/_posts/AWS S3 - Static website hosting with no servers.md

+---
+title: AWS S3 - Hosting a static website with no servers
+description: AWS
+date: 2020-05-31
+tags:
+    - aws
+---

 I really like serverless technologies.
 Like, a lot.

 Being able to serve content, or host a useful tool, and letting someone else